charlie0129/server-app-runner/README.md

 ## How to use

 1. There 4 scripts in the `runner_scripts_<environment>` directory, fill each of them with your code.
 They tell the main script how to build/run your app.
 Check out the file contents to learn the purpose of each script.
-(You can custom the `<environment>` and tell the runner to run scripts in the different environments.)
+(You can customize `<environment>` and tell the runner to run scripts in the different environments by adding arguments.)

 2. Copy `runner.sh` and `runner_scripts_*` to you project folder that you want to start in.